pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 we know we need to rush to rescue) and a text message is sent to the manager.

-Integrating with Spotify isn\'t too difficult (the API is well-documented) but requires the creation of a custom connector with following API actions:
+Integrating with Spotify isn't too difficult (the API is well-documented) but requires the creation of a custom connector with following API actions:

-- [Get a User\'s Available
+- [Get a User's Available Devices](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-a-users-available-devices):
-Devices](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-a-users-available-devices):
 fetch a list of all devices currently connected to the Spotify service

-- [Start/Resume a User\'s
+- [Start/Resume a User's
 Playback](https://developer.spotify.com/documentation/web-api/reference/#/operations/start-a-users-playback):
 play a song on a specific device